 Do you drink coffee before heading out to run?
-I often do, so I decided I better read up on the effects of caffeine and what it’s doing for my workouts.
+I often do, so I decided I better read up on the effects of Coffee and Running, caffeine and what they are doing for my workouts.
 To my surprise, I found that a cup of coffee can actually promote better performance in athletes.
 This is great news to those of us who can’t conquer our craving for java.
 So don’t give up the coffee just yet, read on to see ways in which it could benefit you.

 Use Among Olympic Athletes

-Increased Sprint Speed – Australian scientists researched the effects of caffeine on speed.
+Australian scientists researched the effects of coffee and running and caffeine on speed.
 They gave athletes 300mg of caffeine one hour before they ran five sets of 6 x 20-meter sprints.
 They found that runners who took the caffeine were faster than those who did not.
 They concluded that the stimulant enhances reaction time and running speed.

 Getting Your Caffeine